 - 1. ACTIVITY: Land use Model Development.
 Develop/acquire the data needed to support moving to a full parcel model that also models developer behavior.
 Add to MARC's data sets a database of all buildings in the region with the attributes needed to allocate people and jobs into them.
-Acquire from local governments a new update of the parcel data.
-(June) - 2.
+Acquire from local governments a new update of the parcel data (ongoing). - 2.
 ACTIVITY: Land Use Model Development.
+With aid from the developer, continue implementing an UrbanSim model based on block/parcel hybrid geography (ongoing). - 3.
+PRODUCT: Baseline 2050 Forecasts.
+Draft baseline population, household, and employment forecasts using the new model and with the support of the Technical Forecast Committee for use in the update of the metropolitan transportation plan (Jun).

-With aid from the developer, implement a parcel-based land use model with specifications that match or exceed those found in UrbanSim's parcel model, including a developer model for determining the supply of buildings and space to be absorbed by households and employers.
-(December) - 3.
-ACTIVITY: Evaluate Land Use Forecast.
-Evaluate land use forecast to be consistent with current city and county population and employment estimates, particularly the 2020 Census as it becomes available (ongoing). - 4.
+- 4. ACTIVITY: Evaluate Land Use Forecast.
+Evaluate land use forecast to maintain consistency with current development trends (ongoing). - 5.
 ACTIVITY: Land Use-Travel Model Integration.
 Continue development of a methodology for integrating the land use and travel models.
-The outcome of this effort will produce a system of feedback loops between the models, where the results of one are used as inputs for the other (Ongoing). - 5.
+The outcome of this effort will produce a system of feedback loops between the models, where the results of one are used as inputs for the other (ongoing). - 6.
 ACTIVITY: Travel Demand Model.
 Maintain, update, and operate MARC Travel Demand Model and its applications.
-On-call consultant services may be accessed in support of this task. (ongoing) - 6.
+On-call consultant services may be accessed in support of this task (ongoing). - 7.
 ACTIVITY: Data Acquisition.
-Acquire data sets necessary for model enhancements (ongoing). - 7.
-ACTIVITY: Model data web visualization and application development.
-(Dec) - 8.
-ACTIVITY: Estimation and Calibration of travel demand models.
-Integrate the household travel survey into the regional travel demand model and provide the travel behavior analysis to support the regional planning process and studies.
-(Dec) - 9.
-ACTIVITY: Provide model support to Metropolitan Transportation Plan and Transportation Improvement Program (TIP) development process. (ongoing) - 10.
+Acquire data sets necessary for model enhancements (ongoing). - 8.
+ACTIVITY: Travel Model Webpage.
+Maintain the online model forecast map (ongoing). - 9.
+ACTIVITY: Traffic Forecasts.
+Establish MARC standard traffic forecast for every decade (2030-2050) (Dec). - 10.
+ACTIVITY: Metropolitan Transportation Plan.
+Support the development of the update to the metropolitan transportation plan through travel demand forecasts and performance measurement analysis (Dec). - 11.
+ACTIVITY: Model Support.
+Provide model support to Metropolitan Transportation Plan and Transportation Improvement Program (TIP) development process. (ongoing) - 12.
 ACTIVITY: Air Quality Modeling.
-Support Air Quality Modeling.
-Develop data input files for use in the latest EPA approved air quality emissions model MOVES2014b.
-Provide analysis support to regional emission and resilience assessment analysis. (ongoing)

-- 11. ACTIVITY: Modeling support and data requests.
+Develop data input files for use in the latest EPA approved air quality emissions model MOVES2015.
+Provide analysis support to regional emission and resilience assessment analysis. (ongoing) - 13.
+ACTIVITY: Travel Demand Model Expansion.
+Work with MoDOT and Pioneer Trails Regional Planning Commission (PTRPC) to develop an expanded travel demand model.
+The expanded model will provide the traffic forecast and other model services to support the regional freight study, MODOT Statewide studies, and the planning activities for PTRPC and MARC (Dec). - 14.
+ACTIVITY: Modeling support and data requests.
 Provide ongoing small area traffic forecast assistance to regional partners and support modeling needs of miscellaneous project studies.
-The data provided includes transportation model runs, network assignments, analysis and reports and impact assessments for local and regional planning efforts (Dec). - 12.
+The data provided includes transportation model runs, network assignments, analysis and reports and impact assessments for local and regional planning efforts (Dec). - 15.
 ACTIVITY: Technical Capacities.
 Research, develop, and test model-based transportation performance evaluation tools and improve the capacity to produce multi-modal travel forecasts and analysis.
-(Dec.) - 13.
+(Dec.) - 16.
 ACTIVITY: Model Users Group.
-Convene the region's travel model users to share information, promote best practice, and encourage consistent modeling approaches (Dec). - 14.
-ACTIVITY: Continue work to develop and implement a plan to provide transportation modeling as a shared service to regional partners.(Dec)
+Convene the region's travel model users to share information, promote best practice, and encourage consistent modeling approaches (Dec). - 17.
+ACTIVITY: Travel Demand Model Expansion.
+Work with MoDOT and Pioneer Trails Regional Planning Commission (PTRPC) to develop an expanded travel demand model.
+The expanded model will provide the traffic forecast and other model services to support the regional freight study, MODOT Statewide studies, and the planning activities for PTRPC and MARC (Dec).